Quick Corn and Sausage Chowder

 Quick & Healthy Chicken Bone Broth Vegetable Soup

-Make a healthy meal with this easy-to-make soup recipe packed with healing bone broth, protein, and vegetables.
+Make a healthy meal with this easy-to-make soup recipe packed with healing bone broth, and lots of vegetables.
+Noodles optional.

 Click For Recipe